ryancolorcafe/ryandevelops/_blog_posts/2023-01-14-highlights-from-elixir-for-programmers.md

 To make Hangman (synonymous to mentions of 'Game' above) more independent, Thomas recommends using a GenServer (aka "generic server").
 This is how GenServer is defined in [hexdocs](https://hexdocs.pm/elixir/GenServer.html):

-> A behaviour module for implementing the server of a client-server relation.
+> "A behaviour module for implementing the server of a client-server relation.
 >
 > A GenServer is a process like any other Elixir process and it can be used to keep state, execute code asynchronously and so on.
 The advantage of using a generic server process (GenServer) implemented using this module is that it will have a standard set of interface functions and include functionality for tracing and error reporting.
-It will also fit into a supervision tree.
+It will also fit into a supervision tree."

 A GenServer is a good fit for Hangman as it provides an external API (code that runs in the client) and internal callbacks (server process), and helps to abstract common client-server interactions: